ShreyasiSaha1/ShreyasiSaha1/README.md

 # 💫 About Me:
-<li>I'm a sophomore pursuing Information Technology at KIIT, DU
+<li>👩‍🎓 I'm a sophomore pursuing Information Technology at KIIT, DU
-<li>I'm looking to contribute to Open Source</li>
+<li>🔭 I'm looking to contribute to Open Source</li>